 The website builder market is a crowded one, with all species of gimmicks, deals and outright brilliant packages on offer at any one time.
 But piloting your way through the jungle can be a real challenge – so how do you go about weighing up which product is the right one for your business?

 Just too easy?

 The first aspect to keep a wary eye on is ease of use.
 If you’re not super-technical and don’t need an enormously complex, transactional site then be realistic upfront and choose one of the many super-simple template website builders out there, like Weebly for example.
-Don’t think that this is dumbing down either, Weebly is particularly good at delivering a quality product and none of the elements ever feel incomplete or half-baked.
+Don’t think that this is dumbing down either, Weebly website builder is particularly good at delivering a quality product and none of the elements ever feel incomplete or half-baked.